-- 5 nights Boutique B&B accommodation
+- - 5 nights Boutique B&B accommodation

-- 5 breakfasts and 3 lunches
+- - 5 breakfasts and 3 lunches

-- 4 great walks in Northland including Cape Brett
+- - 4 great walks in Northland including Cape Brett

-- Private transfers from Kerikeri
+- - Private transfers from Kerikeri

-- All water taxis on the Bay of Islands
+- - All water taxis on the Bay of Islands

-- Insulated lunch bag and map case
+- - Insulated lunch bag and map case

-- National Park fees and walking permit at Cape Brett
+- - National Park fees and walking permit at Cape Brett

-- Comprehensive walking notes
+- - Comprehensive walking notes

 Departures:Departs Daily, Year Round

 There is no walking scheduled for today leaving you free to explore your surroundings.
 Enjoy a stroll around the foreshore or spend the day relaxing in your centrally located accommodation.

 This might not be a wilderness experience but it’s a great introduction to the inner Bay of Islands, a 19km flat to gently undulating loop trail which takes you through small towns and native bush, along beaches and over boardwalks through mangrove forests, rarely more than a stone’s from the sea.

 A private water taxi will whisk you between these three islands, each with its own distinct character and history.
-What they all have in common is great views and resurgent wildlift, thanks to a 10-year-long project to eradicate pests and bring back native birdsong.
+What they all have in common is great views and resurgent wildlife, thanks to a 10-year-long project to eradicate pests and bring back native birdsong.

 On your way back you’ll get a preview of tomorrow’s Cape Brett walk and a chance to swim at Oke Bay, one of the Bay of Islands’ most beautiful beaches – and believe us, there’s a lot of competition for that title.